ji-zai/personal-site/content/essays/winners.md

 In theory, everyone can be one of the best at something the world values because there is no limit to the number of activities we can have.
 But, in practice, this won't happen.

-Some people's strengths will allow them to be the best only in activities the world doesn't value (or doesn't value within their lifetime).
-Some will also fail to find their natural advantages and won't be one of the best at anything.
-Some will fail to train themselves in the right way.
+Some people's strengths will allow them to be the best only in activities the world doesn't value (or won't value within their lifetime).
+Some won't find their natural advantages and won't be one of the best at anything no matter how hard they try.
+Some won't train themselves in the right way.

 Thus, we need a universal basic income that grows with leverage.